 What are the bad points about working as a Gas Engineer?

-Getting started as a Gas Engineer does take a lot of commitment and learning.
+Starting as a Gas Engineer does take a lot of commitment and learning.
 You’ll need to be an expert in your field at apprenticeship level, before you can take any qualifications and join the Gas Safety Register.
 However, once you’ve passed and qualified, things get easier from then on.

 Life as a Gas Engineer can mean a lot of heavy lifting, especially when you need to bring in new parts and get rid of old appliances.
 You will also be working in some quite tight working conditions at times, which may not be the comfiest working spots.
 It may be worth taking a cushion to look after your knees!